 If you’re looking for a YouTube VPN that you can trust and rely on, look no further than ExpressVPN.
 With excellent speeds, great streaming capabilities and intuitive apps, it should be your first port of call when searching for a VPN to unblock YouTube.

 However, that’s no good if the apps are confusing to use, but thankfully Express’s clients – both desktop and mobile – are incredibly simple, even for the most inexperienced VPN user.
-You can get going in a single click and not worry about any settings, or you can open the hood and change settings to your heart’s content.
+You can get going in a single click and not worry about any settings, or you can open the hood and change things up a little.

 One of the few downsides to ExpressVPN is that it only offers five simultaneous connections.
 But, while that means you can only have it active on five devices at once, you can install it on any number and pick your five at any one time.